 The project is allocated a maximum of 400 marks, which is one third of the maximum available marks for Parts I and II combined.
-Two Part II examiners read the thesis, including the project management chapter, together with Part A of the supervisor's report, and each of them independently allocates a provisional mark based on the guidelines\ published in the course handbook.
+Two Part II examiners read the thesis (including the final chapter with the reflective accounts of project management, health, safety & risk assessment processes, and ethical and sustainability considerations), together with Part A of the supervisor's report, and each of them independently allocates a provisional mark based on the guidelines published in the course handbook.
 In addition, normally the thesis will be seen by one of the two external examiners.

 A viva voce examination is held: the purpose of the viva is to clarify any points the readers believe should be explored, and to ascertain the extent to which the work reported is the candidate's.
-An examiners' discussion is held after the viva, involving all Part II examiners, excepting any who have supervised the candidate's Part II project or are their college tutor.
-During this discussion Part B of the supervisor's report is taken into account.
+Any examiners who have supervised the candidate's Part II project or are their college tutor will not be present at the viva or the subsequent discussion.
+Normally four individuals will have specified examining roles: Two examiners, or one examiner and an assessor, who have read the thesis entirely; the external examiner to whom the thesis was assigned; and an examiner acting as the session Chair who will complete any necessary documentation for that viva.
+Other examiners beyond these four individuals will be present to the extent possible given the existence of parallel sessions.
+A discussion involving all examiners present is held after the viva, during which Part B of the supervisor's report is taken into account.
 The outcome of the discussion is an agreed mark for the project.
 In arriving at the agreed mark the Examiners will take into account all of the following, (i) the comments and provisional marks of the original markers, (ii) the candidate's understanding of their work as demonstrated during the viva and (iii) the opinion of the external examiner who has seen the thesis.